OpenTTD/OpenTTD/readme.txt

 Several important non-standard controls:

-* Use Ctrl to place semaphore signals
+* Ctrl makes much commands more powerful.
+For example Ctrl clicking on signals with the build signal tool on signals changes their behaviour.
 * Ingame console.
 More information at http://wiki.openttd.org/index.php/Console
+* Right clicking shows tooltips

 5.1) Logging of potentially dangerous actions: